blood sweat tears

 She can be found on Instagram @mikaelaosler.

-Alicia Gatto Peterson (she/her)
+Alicia Gatto Petersen (she/her)

 Mahtomedi, Minnesota—traditional territory of the Wahpekute people